Merci de renseigner votre adresse de messagerie électronique :

 (1) Japan is procuring another 64 radial plates, corresponding to the plates needed to assemble the nine toroidal field coils under its responsibility (Europe is procuring 10 toroidal field coils).

-Click here to read a detailed account of the 23 May event on the European Domestic Agency website.
+Click here to read a detailed report on the website of the European Domestic Agency.